AaronrTX/HydraSense/README.md

 You can add a debug node and connect it to see the msg.payload messgaes (click on the debug window)

 **How to Run WebPage**
+Disclaimer: You need to setup a dummy account (preferably gmail), and create a app password.
+You will need this information to send emails to the account

 -  Make sure that you have Git configured and have this repository cloned
 -  Additonally, make sure you have some sort of live server addition to the code editor for VSCode I use Live Server